twolfson/nightclub-physics/README.md

 - Organizer sends event info to ticket holders
 - Nothing happens
     - This scenario is rare but have a backup event if this is the first time you are using this promoter

+## City differences
+Every city is different, here are some experiences I have gone through:

+- Trains stop running after a certain hour (need to find alternative transit)
+- In Japan and Mexico, people can smoke in the club
+- In Japan, people arrive at 1:00-1:30AM (when the trains stop running) and stay until 5:00-6:00AM (when the trains start running)
+- In Mexico, some songs make people transition into partner dancing
+- In Japan, people give you space to dance (no crowding like the US)
+- In some venues, the staff might not speak your language =X

 ## Further information
 ### Movies